At the Southwest Scoliosis and Spine Institute we prioritize the Spine and the associated Pain when something is not correct.

-Cervical radiculopathy occurs when a nerve in the neck becomes irritated as it leaves the spinal canal.
+Cervical radiculopathy occurs when a nerve root in the cervical vertebrae becomes damaged or irritated as it leaves the spinal canal.
 Commonly thought of as a “pinched nerve,” cervical radiculopathy stems from a herniated disc or a bone spur that presses against an inflamed nerve root.
 Unfortunately, this problem occurs as a result of degenerative changes in the neck.
 Some symptoms of cervical radiculopathy include weakness, numbness, and/ or pins-and-needles tingling.

 - What symptoms accompany the condition

 - The non-surgical and surgical treatment options

 To understand their symptoms and treatment choices, patients should learn and understand the anatomy of the neck.
 In addition, this includes becoming familiar with the various parts that make up the cervical spine and how they work together.
 Learn more about the anatomy of the cervical spine.